trevor-finnegan/Image-Formation/feature_detection/README.md

 * **Spatial cells (4×4)** preserve coarse layout within the keypoint’s local patch.
 * **Orientation bins (8 per cell)** capture how image gradients are distributed between 0° and 315°.
-* High histogram values (e.g., 100–118) indicate strong, consistent edge directions; near-zero bins represent flat or low-contrast regions.

-In the black-circle test image, outer cells show dominant orientations corresponding to the circle’s edge, while inner cells remain low—confirming that SIFT records edge direction and magnitude across space.
-The descriptor thus forms a compact, rotation- and scale-invariant “fingerprint” for matching features between images.
+In the black-circle test image, outer cells show one or two dominant orientations corresponding to the circle’s edges, while inner cells are much more flat and uniform.
+This shows that SIFT is properly recording the gradient magnitude at the edges of blobs.
+The descriptor forms a sort of "fingerprint” for matching features between images, which will be seen in the next part.

 ---